.

 ground loops

 Hum in audio systems (guitar rigs) is often caused by ground loops, which result from 60Hz currents that flow in the ground wires (shields) of audio cables that connect between different ground points.
 The most common cause of ground loops in pedal rigs is power chains.
-So, if you want to understand ground loops and isolation in audio systems, study the illustrations below---they may be the best ever at illustrating these important points.
+The illustrations below help you understand ground loops and isolation in audio systems.
 The highlighted area is the path ground currents take when power chains are the culprit.

 ground points